 Access Sites (physical site and/or street outreach) will complete the Access Site Initial Screening Form, when an individual/family presents with a housing or crisis need and is open to services, to help determine if the household can be diverted from entering the homeless response system by utilizing mainstream resources.
 Access sites will make linkages to mainstream services and assist in navigating services to the extent possible.
 If the household is unable to be diverted, the household will be referred to prevention or emergency shelter services (shelter, dv shelter, safe house, or motel voucher).
 Access sites will consider the unique rights and needs of all populations including people experiencing chronic and/or literal homelessness, veterans, families with children, youth, survivors of domestic violence, and individuals/families at imminent risk of experiencing a housing crisis.
+For additional information regarding these procedures, see the “Unique Procedures for Special Populations” below.

 A provider must sign a Fresno Madera Continuum of Care Coordinated Entry

 Participation Agreement agreeing to the operational guidelines of the coordinated entry process.
 Physical access sites are to be located near public transportation and in proximity to known homeless populations.
 They can vary in size and configuration and can be collocated with other service programs.

-All physical sites must be handicap accessible.
+People with Disabilities

+All access points must be accessible to individuals with disabilities, especially people who are visually impaired, Blind, hard of hearing, Deaf, and people with mobility disabilities.
+The following policies have been implemented to ensure those with disabilities have full access to the shelter, housing, and services offered through Coordinated Entry:

+The Americans with Disabilities Act (ADA) Compliance: Coordinated Entry service sites are fully ADA-compliant and accessible to people with mobility impairments.

+2. Aids and Services: People with disabilities seeking services are connected with auxiliary aids and services, as needed, to ensure clear and effective communication including, but not limited to, materials available in Braille, large-type printed materials, assistive listening devices, sign language interpreters, and other tools.

+3. Disclosure: People with disabilities are not required to disclose a specific disability or the diagnosis of a disability to be assessed for a housing opportunity.
+Throughout the assessment process, participants must not be pressured or forced to provide CE staff with information that they do not wish to disclose, including specific disability or medical diagnosis information.
+Such information is only obtained for the purposes of making referrals and matches to Provider Programs.

+4. Training: Access Points’ staff are trained to (1) support people with behavioral health disabilities, (2) ensure that behaviors associated with their disabilities do not lead to unnecessary or inappropriate termination from services, and (3) provide reasonable accommodations to better serve people with disabilities.

+Various reasonable accommodations could allow:

+• Head of Household with a mobility impairment to complete an assessment at a location that is easier to access than the Access Point.

+• Head of Household with a mental health disability to be assessed in multiple phases if the process is too stressful.

+• Scheduled appointments with extended wait periods, multiple appointment times, and extra appointment reminders.

+• Head of Household to bring someone with them to an appointment for support.

+• Head of Household with extra time to complete paperwork.

 In addition, any agency serving as an access point must coordinate with the appropriate victim services provider around safety planning and must participate in any trainings provided on how to carry out appropriate safety planning and how to ensure trauma informed, culturally appropriate services.